Specialized Course Highlight: GYROTONIC® Principles Applied To Dynamic Trunk Stabilization

 GYROTONIC® and GYROKINESIS® Master Trainer

-For more information about this course, or to see a list of currently offered times and locations for this course, please visit: https://www.gyrotonic.com/teacher-training/.
+For more information about the GYROTONIC® Principles Applied to Dynamic Trunk Stabilization course, including a list of currently offered times and locations for this course, please visit our Specialized Courses page.